NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/warp-architecture.md

 ## iOS, Android, and ChromeOS

-On iOS and Android/ChromeOS, the Cloudflare One Agent installs itself as a VPN client to capture and route all traffic.
+On iOS and Android/ChromeOS, the Khulnasoft One Agent installs itself as a VPN client to capture and route all traffic.
 The app is built on the official VPN framework for iOS and Android.
 For more information, refer to Apple’s [NetworkExtension documentation](https://developer.apple.com/documentation/networkextension) and Google’s [Android developer documentation](https://developer.android.com/guide/topics/connectivity/vpn).

 Note that ChromeOS runs the Android app in a virtual machine, rather than running a native Chrome app.